openpracticelibrary/openpracticelibrary/src/pages/practice/lego-labs.md

   successes while fostering camaraderie with teammates.

   > ### *“One of the best things a company can do when it comes to innovation is to provide employees with the time and resources they need to freely experiment with new techniques....”*

   >

-  > ##### *— See “8 Significant Ways to Foster a Culture of Experimentation” Forbes, May 21, 2019*
+  > ##### *— “8 Significant Ways to Foster a Culture of Experimentation” Forbes, May 21, 2019*

   When growing a culture of experimentation it can be counterproductive to jump right into changes in process, primarily because too much too fast often deters people from adopting new ways of working.